Multiple front standing waves in the FitzHugh-Nagumo equations: Preliminaries

-{A consequence of Proposition \ref{Conc-Comp} gives a local Palais-Smale compactness property as follows: \begin{cor} Let $\ell$ be the number as defined in Proposition \ref{cor:ell}.
-Suppose a Palais-Smale sequence satisfies $\Vert u_m-u_n\Vert_{H^1}\leq \ell/2$ for all $m,n$, then it has a convergent subsequence for the $H^1(\bf R)$ metric. \end{cor} }
+A consequence of Proposition \ref{Conc-Comp} is the following local Palais-Smale compactness property: \begin{cor} Let $\ell $ be the number as defined in Proposition \ref{cor:ell}.
+Suppose a Palais-Smale sequence satisfies $\Vert u_{m}-u_{n}\Vert _{H^{1}}\leq \ell /2$ for all $m,n$, then it has a convergent subsequence for the $H^{1}(\mathbb{R})$ metric. \end{cor}